 Students may not take or share photographs of other individual.
 Video recording and sharing media of fights / acts of violence will not be tolerated and will result in disciplinary follow-up.
-The school Staff and Administration take bullying very seriously.
-Bullying via social media will be investigated, as per the attached JCFS TDS Anti-Bullying Policy (see Appendix G).
+The school staff and administration take bullying very seriously.
+Bullying via social media will be investigated, as per the attached Knapp School Anti-Bullying Policy (see Appendix G).

-Violation of these policies could result in loss of individual and / or classroom privileges to have and utilize personal or school technology during the school day.
+Violation of these policies could result in loss of individual and / or classroom privileges to have and utilize personal or school technology during the school day (see Appendices H andI).